Skip to main content

 • Manifests with referrers (signatures, SBOMs)

-This scope is retention only. -n clears the entire orphan namespace, including index children and referrer/signature manifests.
+This scope is retention only.
+Orphan-namespace clearing removes the entire orphan namespace, including index children and referrer/signature manifests.

 Monitoring